 The world literature on providing instruction for various disciplines without resorting to live animals is abundant.
 An attempt has been made to list only a few potentially key examples.
 They may not have direct applicability, but might still be of interest to those wishing to learn more about the subject.
 The list is arranged alphabetically.
 In most cases, the title of the publication is descriptive; if not, a short description is provided.
 If you are aware of other articles you believe to be important to include here, please send the citation(s) to HEVM for consideration.

 The titles are linked either to a publicly available copy of the document or to a digital object identifier.
-In the latter case, information is provided about how to obtain a copy from other sources or from HEVM if to be used only for educational purposes.

 - Bachinski, Róber; Alves, Gutemberg; de Almeida Souza, Mariângela Freitas; Bones, Vanessa Carli; de Cassia Maria Garcia, Rita; Gebara, Rosangela; Ruiz, Valeska Regina Reque; da Silva Alonso, Luciano; Tréz, Thales; Oliveira, Simone Tostes; Rocha, Alexandro Aluisio; Paixão, Rita Leal; Klein, Roseli Pizzigatti; Gasparetto, Débora; Jukes, Nick and Matera, Júlia Maria.
 2017.
 “On the journey toward humane education in Brazil: First request for a total ban of harmful animal use in professional and higher education.”
 Alternatives to Laboratory Animals 45(5):287-293.